PostHog/posthog.com/contents/handbook/engineering/k8s-overview.md

 showTitle: true
 ---

-This document gives an overview of how a deployed posthog [helm chart](https://github.com/PostHog/charts-clickhouse/) works on kubernetes.
+This document gives an overview of how a deployed PostHog [Helm chart](https://github.com/PostHog/charts-clickhouse/) works on Kubernetes.

 To find more information on self-hosted deployment, you can read under [self-host documentation](/docs/self-host).